 — The Captains of World Aggression —

-This is only a hint of the family’s involvement in the rise of history’s most reviled regime, and for a deeper elucidation of the sordid past of the family over three generations, Russ Baker’s excellent 2008 book A Family of Secrets: The Bush Dynasty, the Invisible Government, and the Hidden History of the Past Fifty Years is an indispensable eye-opener to American political ‘royalty’ as exemplified by the Bushes and their inextricable links to the Deep State.
-Yet, as it turns out, amongst America’s ruling power elites, the Bush family were far from being unique in this endeavour.
-Many familiar names along with well-known corporate, industrial, and Wall Street entities — indeed some of the world’s most famous brand-names — knowingly facilitated Hitler’s rise to power, and from there, knowingly aided and abetted the construction of the Nazi war machine, some efforts even extending well beyond Hitler’s ultimately reluctant declaration of war on the so-called “sleeping giant”.
-In his seminal 1976 expose, Wall Street and the Rise of Hitler, Anthony Sutton (2) neatly summarised these links:
+Yet, as it turns out, amongst America’s ruling classes, the Bush family were far from being unique in this endeavour.
+Many familiar names along with well-known corporate, industrial, and Wall Street entities—indeed some of the world’s most famous brand-names—knowingly facilitated Hitler’s rise to power, and from there, knowingly aided and abetted the construction of the Nazi war machine, some efforts even extending well beyond Hitler’s ultimately reluctant declaration of war on the so-called “sleeping giant”.
+In his seminal 1976 expose, Wall Street and the Rise of Hitler, Anthony Sutton2 summarised these links:

 — Another “Good War” in the Making (A New Season of Pain and Chaos) —

-To the extent Hitler might’ve entered the history books at all then, it’s difficult to see how the aspiring redeemer of The Fatherland would’ve achieved any higher status than as a ‘blink-‘n-you’ll-miss-him’ footnote—a big-mouthed, Bavarian beer-hall bovver-boy if one likes—had it not been for the same elites on both sides of said Pond providing him a ‘leg-up’.
+To the extent Hitler might’ve entered the history books at all then, it’s difficult to see how the aspiring redeemer of The Fatherland would’ve achieved any higher status than as a ‘blink-‘n-you’ll-miss-him’ footnote had it not been for the same elites on both sides of said Pond providing him a ‘leg-up’.
 If Hitler had delusions of ‘full-spectrum dominance’ grandeur fuelled by cunning, malevolent intent and overarching ambition (and herein some folks have their reservations his ambitions were imbued with that much “grandeur”), they paled against those of his Anglo-American establishment minders and mentors, and later nemeses.

 Again, like as with the Bushes, we’ve recently witnessed a similar measure of selective umbrage and confected angst by leaders in Europe.
 This was most evident in Britain and even in Germany itself, with Teresa May and Angela Merkel respectively expressing concern at the Nazi-inspired violence and mayhem in Charlottesville, where they singled out Donald Trump’s “failure” to roundly condemn the perpetrators.
 Few of these like-minded folks in Europe insofar as this writer can recall ever uttered a syllable of protest at the same ideologically inspired hordes that ruled the roost in the Ukraine in 2013-14.
 The resulting violence and bloodshed in Kiev’s Maidan Square is well documented of course: It was actively encouraged and funded by members of the previous Obama administration and assorted NGOs, most notably by the iniquitous George Soros.
 And at least tacitly, if not explicitly, it was all given the nod by Washington’s ever-subservient European satraps.
 The hypocrisy and duplicity is so breathtaking as to be asthma-inducing, even one imagines for those with few illusions about the motives and machinations of our power elites past and present.

 For his part, even Prince Charles was prompted to get in on the act by invoking in the recent past Godwin’s aforementioned.
 In this instance, he was referring to Russia’s president Vladimir Putin, the man the Anglo-American establishment loves to designate then denigrate as the latest incarnation of the Bohemian lance corporal.
 Not unlike the faux-regal Bushes, ‘Bonnie Prince Charley’, the scion of the British royal family, by a country mile Europe’s greatest promulgators of plunder, pillage, and imperial primacy, was either ignorant of his own family’s wretched, ignoble history, or chose to gloss over such inconvenient realities in the hope that most people wouldn’t notice.
-We’re talking here about some of his incestuous, in-bred forbears’ infatuation with der Führer, itself being one of the least egregious examples of perfidy and treachery evident in that grotesquely appalling, and longest running, of history’s most epic of soap operas.
-(For those folks who haven’t seen it before, the footage herein shows the current Queen Elizabeth — Prince Charles mommy — as a young nipper practicing of all things her Nazi salute!
-It don’t come more surreal than this.)
+We’re talking here about some of his incestuous, in-bred forbears’ infatuation with der Führer, itself being one of the least egregious examples of perfidy and treachery evident in that grotesquely appalling, and longest running, of history’s epic soap operas.

 Of course, as Preparata illustrates so vividly, this “infatuation” with Hitler and shilling of the Nazi cause, most notably upon the part of his namesake uncle Edward (a former Prince of Wales) was itself part of the incubation conspiracy so deftly and cunningly assembled by the stewards of the ancien regime.
 And all this is without mentioning his great-great-grandfather King Edward VII, a man who until his death in 1910, was intimately involved in the imperial intrigues of the so-named “Secret Elites” who engineered the Great War, a role so well documented by Docherty and Macgregor.
 For that matter, when we allow ourselves to think about it, the First and Second World Wars were in effect history’s most consequential of family feuds.